A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 My kids Sage and Lavender were born and spent the first handful of years of their life in Taiwan.
 They’ve seen more of the country than most visitors ever will!

 Below are my super detailed guides to visiting Taipei with kids and how to plan a complete circle around Taiwan with kids.
 The latter article is very similar to my above Taiwan itinerary for 1-3 weeks, but with tweaks along the way to focus on sights that my kids loved the most, as well as recommendations for kid-friendly hotels in each stop along the way.
+On my other website, I have an even newer article, our favorite places to visit in Taiwan with our kids.

 Best Attractions around Taiwan